dbekaert/RAiDER/weather_setup.md

 4. You must accept the [license](https://cds.climate.copernicus.eu/cdsapp/#!/terms/licence-to-use-copernicus-products) for each product you wish to download.

-## For accessing MERRA2-type weather models with the use of OpenDAP  (e.g. MERRA-2, GMAO)
+## For accessing MERRA2-type weather model data with the use of OpenDAP  (e.g. MERRA-2, GMAO)

 1. Create an account on the NASA's Earthdata website [here](https://urs.earthdata.nasa.gov)